 If you are accused of an offence, the Students' Union's welfare services are available to support you.
+You have the right to appeal against the outcome of the investigation.

-Examination and assessment offences: [www.bath.ac.uk/quality/documents/QA53.pdf](http://www.bath.ac.uk/quality/documents/QA53.pdf)
+Examination and assessment offences: www.bath.ac.uk/quality/documents/QA53.pdf